-Every travel nurse can appreciate the convenience of grabbing a snack from the vending machine during a long shift or hitting the drive-through for a coffee and an easy breakfast on the way into work.
-Unfortunately, processed convenience foods can lead to a feeling of sluggishness as well as weight gain, increased hunger and an increased risk of nutritional deficiencies and diabetes
+Every travel nurse can appreciate the convenience of grabbing a snack from the vending machine during a long shift or hitting the drive-through for a coffee and an easy breakfast on the way to work.
+Unfortunately, processed convenience foods can lead to a feeling of sluggishness and weight gain, increased hunger, and an increased risk of nutritional deficiencies and diabetes

 , according to the National Institutes of Health.

 A healthy travel nurse also drinks plenty of pure water during the day.
-Adults should aim to drink 48 to 64 ounces of fluid each day to prevent dehydration
+According to the CDC, adults should aim to drink 48 to 64 ounces of fluid each day to prevent dehydration

-, according to the CDC.
-Dehydration can lead to foggy thinking, mood swings and fatigue, all of which may negatively impact patient care.
+.
+Dehydration can lead to foggy thinking, mood swings, and fatigue, all of which may negatively impact patient care.